 Correct order quantities are important to optimize your purchasing efficiency.
 For this purpose, Lanza calculates optimal order quantities.
 This is done with three methods:

-A minimum order quantities (MOQ) stipulates that the order quantity should at least be the MOQ.
-If activated, Lanza compares the calculated order quantity with the MOQ, if the calculated order quantity is lower, the MOQ is used as order quantity.
+A minimum order quantity (MOQ) dictates that the order quantity should be at least the value of the MOQ.
+If activated, Lanza compares the calculated order quantity with the MOQ.
+When the calculated order quantity is lower, the MOQ is used as order quantity.
+Otherwise, the calculated order quantity is used.
 The MOQ is often used to account for supplier restrictions.

-A rounding order quantity (MOD) stipulates that the order quantity should be a multiple of the MOD.
-If activated, Lanza rounds the calculated order quantity to the closest, or most optimal, multiple of the MOD.
-The MOD is often used to account for packaging sizes, e.g., there 100 screws in a container and purchasing is done per container.
+A rounding order quantity (MOD) dictates that the order quantity should be a multiple of the MOD value.
+If activated, Lanza rounds the calculated order quantity to the closest, or optimal, multiple of the MOD.
+The MOD is often used to account for packaging sizes.
+For example, there are 100 screws in a container and purchasing is done per container.
+When the calculated order quantity gives an outcome of 107 pieces, the MOD makes it 100 pieces.

 Kerkweg 10,